InsightEdge/insightedge-ctr-demo/doc/doc.md

 ```

-It looks like the year and month have only the single value, let's verify it:
+It looks like the year and month have only one value, let's verify it:

 ```scala
 hourDecoded.select("time_month").distinct.count()